 \section{Preliminaries}

 Let $G$ be a graph.
 A vertex $u$ of $G$ is a {\bf neighbour} of a vertex $v$ of $G$ if $uv$ is an edge of $G$.
 The {\bf neighbourhood $N_G(v)$} of $v$ in $G$ is the set of all neighbours of $v$ in $G$.
-A {\bf $t$-cut} of $G$ is set $X_t$ of vertices of $G$ such that $|X_t| = t$ and $G - X_t$ is disconnected.
-A graph that has no $t$-cut for all $t$ less than $k$ is {\bf $k$-connected}.

 Viewing $G$ as a subgraph of $K_n$ where $n = |V(G)|$, we colour the edges of $G$ green while assigning the colour red to the non-edges of $G$.
 In this paper, we use the terms {\bf green graph} and {\bf red graph} for $G$ and its complementary graph $\overline{G}$, respectively.
 An edge of $G$ is called a {\bf green edge} while a {\bf red edge} refers to an edge of $\overline{G}$.
-The {\bf green degree} of a vertex $v$ of $G$ is the number of {\bf green neighbours} of $v$ while the {\bf red degree} of $v$ is its number of {\bf red neighbours}.
-Similarly, a {\bf green $t$-cut} refers to a $t$-cut of the graph $G$ while a {\bf red $t$-cut} is a $t$-cut of the graph $\overline{G}$.
+The {\bf green degree} of a vertex $v$ of $G$ is the number of {\bf green neighbours} of $v$, while the {\bf red degree} of $v$ is its number of {\bf red neighbours}.